TULiberalArts/Geography-and-Urban-Studies/pages/research.md

 ### Inequality among Metropolitan Communities (Carolyn Adams and David Bartelt)

-From 2003 to 2012, Professors Adams and Bartelt, along with colleagues from Sociology and Political Science, collected, organized and mapped hundreds of social, environmental, and economic indicators, to analyze trends in the quality of life in the greater Philadelphia region.
-Funded by over $2 million from the William Penn Foundation, that project has documented unequal access in different communities to employment, public services, education, mortgage lending, and many other dimensions of community life.
+From 2003 to 2012, Professors Adams and Bartelt, along with colleagues from Sociology and Political Science, collected, organized and mapped hundreds of social, environmental and economic indicators to analyze trends in the quality of life in the greater Philadelphia region.
+Funded by over $2 million from the William Penn Foundation, that project has documented unequal access in different communities to employment, public services, education, mortgage lending and many other dimensions of community life.
 It has served as a source of data for both faculty publications and recent dissertations.

 ### Monsters over Kyiv (Roman Cybriwsky)

 Kyiv, the capital of Ukraine, is an historic city that was built originally for reasons of defense on high bluffs overlooking the River Dnipro.
 Beautiful golden-domed churches and monasteries were also built on the hilltops, earning the city the nickname “New Jerusalem” during its heyday in the Middle Ages.
 Some of those churches have survived the centuries and are icons of history.
 The bluffs are also noted for parkland and a broad range of monuments from the Czarist Russian Empire, the Soviet decades, and the time since Ukrainian independence in 1991.
 This scene shows recent illegal construction of high-end apartments for the rich and politically connected on illegally seized parkland overlooking the Dnipro.
 Ukrainians call such buildings “monsters” because they are uninvited, take land from the common good, violate city planning objectives, and wreak havoc with historic fabric and natural environment.
 The iconic landscape of historic Kyiv is being destroyed by this type of ill-advised high-rising in a climate of government corruption and a rush for profits.

 ### Digital Divides and Urban Inequalities (Melissa R. Gilbert)